DynamicGenetics/Epicosm_legacy/README.md

 If stopped, to restart your container, go to the folder with your files in, and run `./Epicosm_Launcher` again, which will recognise that it is in a folder in which it has previously run and guide you through restarting.

 ### 1.2 Output and data
+The processed output is a CSV file, in the folder `/output/csv/`, which by default has the fields: [1] the ID of the tweeter, [2] the id of the tweet, [3] the time and date of the tweet, and [4] the tweet content.

-Full content and metadata of all tweets is stored in MongoDB, in a database `twitter_db`, with two collections `tweets` which contains all json data and content of each tweet, and `following` which contains a list of all users that each user in your list are following. *MongoDB does not need to be installed on your computer*, all database activity happens in the container.
-The following collection will only be made if you ask for following lists to be gathered. *Currently, gathering following list causes the process to be heavily rate limited by Twitter!*
+Full tweet content and metadata of all tweets is stored in MongoDB in json format.
+To work with full raw data, you will need MongoDB installed.
+The tweet database is named `twitter_db`, with two collections `tweets`, and `following` which contains a list of all users that each user in your list are following.
+The `following` collection will only be made if you ask for following lists to be gathered. *Currently, gathering following list causes the process to be heavily rate limited by Twitter! [solution in progress]*

-A refined CSV file is created, in the folder `/output/csv/`, which by default collects the user, the\
-time of tweet, and the tweet content.

 A backup of the entire database is stored in `/output/twitter_db/`.
 If you have MongoDB installed,\
 this can be restored with the command\